onap/vnfrqts-requirements/docs/Chapter8.rst

 NOTE: Arguments passed by APPC to Ansible Server to run a playbook take precedence over any defaults stored in Ansible Server.

-Ansible Playbooks – Notes On Artifacts Required to Run Playbooks
+Ansible Playbooks â€“ Notes On Artifacts Required to Run Playbooks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Inventory hosts file: should be VNF instance specific.